Cloud Storage and Co-Working

 The Cloud Elements – Piloto151 partnership reflects the virtualization trend in co-working, and the concise solution this singular model of business process infrastructure offers start-up strategists faced with multiple organizational problems.
 In addition to flexible participation from multi-geographical locations, cloud computing also solves the carbon footprint issue even further.

-Co-working is here to stay, which means cloud computing is too.
 It’s only getting smarter, bigger and more instrumental for daily tasks.
 Keep an eye on new developments from Amazon and Google to see what the newest trends in cloud computing are – because you can bet that you’ll be seeing more from them in 2014.

 By Sam Melton